COVID digest: Germany reports record-high incidence rate | DW | 16.03.2022

 Here are the latest major developments on coronavirus from around the world:

-New Zealand's Prime Minister Jacinda Ardern on Wednesday said most tourists would be allowed into the country as it continues to ease COVID restrictions.
+New Zealand's Prime Minister Jacinda Ardern on Wednesday said most tourists would be allowed into the country as it continues to ease COVID-19 restrictions.

-Saying the country was "ready to welcome the world back," Ardern brought the timeline forward from October, which was initially set as the date when tourists from countries like the US, Canada, Britain and much of Europe could visit New Zealand.
+Saying the country was "ready to welcome the world back," Ardern brought the timeline forward from October, which was initially set as the date when tourists from countries like the United States, Canada, Britain and much of Europe could visit New Zealand.

 "Closing our border was one of the first actions we took to stop COVID-19 over two years ago, and its reopening will spur our economic recovery throughout the remainder of the year," she said.